madprops/gifmaker/README.md

 > frames = Type: int | Default: 3

-The amount of frames to use if `--words` is not used.
+The amount of frames to use.

+This value has higher priority than the other frame count methods.

 ---